ycombinator/es-enron/README.md

 ## Appendix

-The original Enron email dataset was taken from https://www.cs.cmu.edu/~./enron/.
+The original Enron email dataset was taken from https://www.cs.cmu.edu/~./enron/enron_mail_20150507.tgz.
-This is a set of files in EML format, where each file represents one email message.
+This is an archive of all Enron emails in EML format, where each file represents one email message.
-Some of these messages are duplicated.
+Some of these messages are duplicated in multiple files.

 The `parse_email_files.js` script will parse the original Enron email dataset into JSON files, after de-duplicating them.